amitxy/COVID-Voices/README.md

 ### 4. Test_Compression.ipynb - Model Compression & Optimization AND TESTING

-**Purpose**: Evaluate various model compression techniques to balance performance and efficiency. **This is where we RUN the tests** to compare different compression approaches on our fine-tuned models.
+**Purpose**: Evaluate various model compression techniques to balance performance and efficiency. **This is where we RUN the tests on our fine-tuned models** and where we compare different compression approaches on our fine-tuned models.

 **Compression Techniques**:
 - **8-bit Quantization**: Dynamic (CPU) and BitsAndBytes (GPU)